Lead and Drinking Water

 And, unlike many East Coast cities, there are no known lead service lines that run from the main to the meter and no known lead ‘pigtails’.

 Vancouver’s water is closely monitored and put through rigorous testing at its sources and within the distribution system.
 Our testing goes beyond what is required by state and federal laws.
-In addition, results are mailed to all customers and posted on our website.
+In addition, results are posted on our website.

 The primary source of lead in drinking water here is from household plumbing installed prior to 1986.
 Lead was used to solder household plumbing and used at higher concentrations in some brass fixtures before 1986, when regulations were strengthened.
 Lead from old household plumbing has a potential to leach into the water when water sits in pipes.
 Elevated levels of lead can cause serious health problems, especially for pregnant women and young children.